-The following kitchen sink drain diagram illustrates problems had with improperly constructed drain systems.
+The following kitchen sink drain diagram illustrates problems with improperly constructed drain systems.
 Here, we see a kitchen sink drain with excessive bends and length to the line.

 This kitchen sink drain diagram illustrates inefficient piping.